smussenden/data-journalism-19-spring/sessions/02/02-Homework-Assigned/A-excel-assignment-1-key.md

 ### Vehicle Death Rates Spreadsheet Questions

 1. Sort the spreadsheet in descending order to determine which vehicle had the highest "overall" death rate.
 What is the make and model of the vehicle?
 What is the rate?
+**Hyundai Accent,  104 driver deaths per million registered vehicle years.**
 2. Sort the spreadsheet in ascending order to determine which vehicle had the lowest "overall" death rate.
 What is the make and model of the vehicle?
 What is the rate?
+**0 driver deaths per million vehicle years
+Lexus CT 200h
+Audi A6 4WD
+BMW 535i/is 2WD
+BMW 535xi 4WD
+Volkswagen Tiguan 2WD
+Jeep Cherokee 4WD
+Mazda CX-9 2WD
+Lexus RX 350 2WD
+Mercedes-Benz M-Class 4WD
+Audi Q7 4WD
+Toyota Tacoma Double Cab long bed 4WD**

 3. Create a new column called SV_NO_ROLL.
 Write a formula to compute the rate of non-rollover single-vehicle crashes.
 Then sort the sheet on that column in descending order to determine which vehicle had the highest rate of non-rollover single-vehicle crashes.
 What is the make and model?
 What is the rate?
+**Subaru Impreza 4WD, 48 driver deaths per million vehicle years**
 4. Create a new column called Overall_Rank.
 Write a formula to compute the rank of the values in the Overall column.
 What is the make and model of the 5th ranked automobile (with the top ranked automobile having the highest overall crash rate, not the lowest)?
+**Use RANK().
+Nissan Versa**
 5. At the bottom of the spreadsheet, in row 211, add a row with the label "TOTALS" in the leftmost column.
 Write a formula in the appropriate column to calculate the total number of registered vehicle years for all the vehicles in the dataset.
 What is the total?
+**79,059,505 or 79.1 million**
 6. Imagine you are writing a lede from your analysis for a national news organization.
 What would it say?
+**Lots of possibilities.
+**The Hyundai Accent had the highest rate of driver deaths in a comprehensive analysis of vehicle safety by an insurance industry group released Tuesday.
+OR
+**Looking for the safest possible car?
+You might want to avoid the tiniest automobiles.
+"Minis" -- including the Kia Rio and Hyundai Accent -- had the highest rate of driver deaths in a vehicle safety analysis released by an insurance industry group Tuesday.**
 ## State Population Change

 For this part of the assignment, download the spreadsheet [states2016.xlsx](data/states2016.xlsx).